-All organizations should have backups of their data.
-Backups are a simple form of disaster recovery (DR) to be protected against contingencies like system failures, faulty updates or cyberattacks.
+Backups are a simple form of disaster recovery (DR) to be protected against contingencies like data corruption or deletion, system failures, faulty updates or cyberattacks.
+Thus, all organizations should have backups of their data.

 What is a backup and what is it used for?

-According to The State of Backups report of 2021 by Backblaze, 20% of computer owners have never backed up all the data in their systems.
-This percentage, although still very high, has been constantly decreasing since 2008, which was about 35%.
+According to The State of Backups report by Backblaze, 20% of computer owners have never backed up all the data in their systems.
+This percentage decreased from about 35% in 2008 to around 20% in 2019.
+However, it has barely improved during the past few years.

-Actually, a more accurate question would be: why does your company need to have AT LEAST one backup?
+Actually, a more accurate question would be: why do companies need to have AT LEAST one backup?

 Backups allow companies to safeguard critical data, reduce downtime in case of an incident and increase customer confidence.

 As mentioned at the beginning, backups are an important element of any contingency plan or disaster recovery plan.
 In addition to helping companies safeguard critical data and ensure data durability, backups can reduce downtime in case of a contingency.
-Because companies can resume operations faster during a hardware failure or any other emergency by restoring their backups in a different server or a cold spare.
+By restoring their backups in a different server or a cold spare, companies can resume operations faster during a hardware failure or any other emergency.

 Furthermore, backups are a basic action companies can take to reduce the risk of data losses and data thefts, as well as to increase customer confidence.